helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.

-The configuration defines a HikariCP data source named `example`. `Main` creates an immutable `JdbcClientConfig` that references that data source, then passes the configuration to `JdbcClient.create`.
-The resulting client is standalone and is not published in the Service Registry.
-The PostgreSQL JDBC driver serves the configured data source.
+The configuration defines a HikariCP data source named `example` and a registry managed JDBC client named `pokemon`.
+The Service Registry injects that client into `PokemonService`. `Main` also creates a standalone setup client from an immutable `JdbcClientConfig`.
+Both clients use the configured data source and PostgreSQL JDBC driver.

 The sample demonstrates: